 Monitoring, evaluation & learning

-Enabling development practitioners and policy actors to strengthen evidence use and adaptive practice through rigorous and innovative qualitative and quantitative methods, digital and data tech, and learning that promotes utilisation and accountability.
+Enabling development practitioners and policy actors to strengthen evidence use and adaptive practice through rigorous and innovative qualitative and quantitative methods, digital and data tech, and learning.

 Now more than ever, international development programmes must demonstrate results and impact, as well as value for money.